-There are problems with this statement.
+There are significant problems with this statement.
 Having never spent extended time with Jack Ruby, how can one adequately judge his sincerity, we can speculate on his sincerity but not reasonably achieve near certainty.
-Some official evidence states other motivations feasibly guided Jack Ruby.
+Some official evidence states other motivations feasibly could have guided Jack Ruby.

 "That was not exactly the reason for the murder, but it was indeed one of the reasons that weighed on Ruby's befuddled brain."

 Despite McAdams believing Ruby was befuddled, or the claims of Jack Ruby's attorney, Ruby was no emotional fool.
 Ruby previously took part in a Dallas Police station press conference, he corrected Press Secretary Henry Wade's misstatement about the name of a pro-Cuba group Oswald belonged to.iv This offers Ruby having previous facts about Oswald and possible premeditation.
 He was possibly checking for security lapses and planning the future murder.
 Why did he not shoot Oswald when they moved him around the police station, if he was the confused emotional vigilante, why did he wait for days?